-520.10 - TEMPORARY USES AND STRUCTURES
+520.10 - Temporary Structures or Uses

 Temporary permits may be issued by the Administrative Officer for a period not exceeding one year, for nonconforming uses incidental to construction projects, provided such permits are conditioned upon agreement by the owner to remove the structure or use upon expiration of the permit.
 Such permits may be renewed upon application for an additional period not exceeding one year.